-In separate cases, if specially approved by the Register, the dimensions of manhole openings may be reduced to 280×380 mm and to 380 mm for oval and round openings, respectively.
+In separate cases the dimensions of manhole openings may be reduced to 280×380 mm and to 380 mm for oval and round openings, respectively.
 The oval manholes in cylindrical shells shall be so positioned that the minor axis of the manhole is arranged longitudinally.